Sam Grewe

-Samuel Grewe (born June 10, 1998) is an American Paralympic high jumper.
-Grewe contracted osteosarcoma aged 13 which resulted in a pseudo-amputation procedure called a rotationplasty being performed on his right leg.
+Samuel Grewe (born June 10, 1998) is an American Paralympic high jumper and physician.
+Grewe contracted osteosarcoma on Christmas Eve of 2011 at the age of 13 which resulted in the amputation of his right leg via a unique procedure called rotationplasty.
 Grewe jumped for the University of Notre Dame Track and Field Team, where he studied Pre-Med and resided in Fisher Hall on campus.
-As of 2022, Grewe attends the University of Michigan Medical School.
-Outside of athletics, Grewe is also a motivational speaker, including a TED Talk that he delivered in February of 2022.
+Grewe graduated from the University of Michigan Medical School in 2025 and now works as a Physical medicine and rehabilitation physician at Spaulding Rehabilitation Hospital in Boston, Massachusetts.
+Grewe is also a motivational speaker, including a TED Talk that he delivered in February 2022.

 Early life

 Samuel (Sam) Grewe was born and raised in Middlebury, IN.
 He was a student in the Middlebury Community Schools system and attended Northridge High School, where he graduated in the class of 2017.

 During the basketball season of his 7th grade year, he began to experience a sharp pain in his right knee, which he originally attributed to growing pains.
 However, on Christmas Eve of 2011, the pain in his knee was diagnosed as osteosarcoma.
 He underwent 21 sessions of chemotherapy to treat the disease.
 He also chose to have his leg amputated via a rare procedure called rotationplasty.
 This choice was based on his belief that it would give him the best chance of returning to sports.